-Mr Karpouzis has nine years of experience in the fertility/assisted conception field.
+Mr Karpouzis has more than 10 years of experience in the fertility/assisted conception field.
 Has been trained in the UK and is accredited by the BFS for Embryo transfers and infertility./assisted conception.
 He believes that every single infertility case is different and needs to be treated like this.
 We guarantee personalized, one to one care and holistic approach to your problem.

 A haematologist, an endocrinologist, a psychologist,and a dietician will stand by you, in order to help you with your problems, either through virtual consultations or face to face appointments during your stay in the city of Athens.
 Mr Karpouzis will create innovative and tailored made IVF protocols for you and will deal personally with your case from the initial consultation till the time that you will have a positive pregnancy test.
 Our collaborating embryologic labaratory guarantees excellent success rates.

 We specialise in recurrent implantation faillures, stage 3-4 endometriosis cases and poor responders.
 We have been proud of introducing innovative protocols , like double stimulation for poor responders and modified semi natural cycles , as well as high gonadotrophin dose protocols for resistant PCOs with vitrification.
 We like monitoring thoroughly ovarian stimulation with blood tests and change doses /medication accordingly.
 We treat each case like it is a unique one and that is what gives us top success rates.